 What About My Children?

 Whenever there is abuse or violence within a family, everyone is affected.
 Sometimes the physical scars heal more quickly than the emotional ones.
-Children can become loners because they can't talk with friends about the family "secret" or they don't fell free to have friends over.
-The may learn to become violent as they grow older or become batters themselves as this is the type of role model and behavior they saw at home.
+Children can become isolated/withdrawn because they can't talk with friends about family issues.
+They may learn to become violent as they grow older or become batterers themselves, as domestic violence can be learned behavior.

-Battered women stay for many different reasons.
-Some feel responsible for making the relationship work; they hope and believe that the abusive person will change.
-Others feel that somehow they caused and/or deserved the abuse; while some feel ashamed and guilty and do not want to admit that they are being beaten.
-Others stay because of the children or they do not have a job or enough money to support themselves.
+People stay for many different reasons.
+Some feel responsible for making the relationship work; they hope and believe that the person will change.
+Others feel that somehow they caused and/or deserved the abuse; while some feel ashamed and guilty and do not want to admit that they are in an abusive or unhealthy relationship.

-There are many reasons why people stay in abusive relationships.
-The issue is complicated by the fact that abusers can be loving, caring, gentle, apologetic, and persuasive individuals.
-Some women also feel powerless and helpless, having no place to go or no financial resources.
-But, there a number of places to call for support and help for women in the Springfield area.
+There are many reasons why people stay in unhealthy relationships.
+Children, housing, lack of employment, are only some of the reasons people stay.
+Your partner can be loving, caring, gentle, apologetic, and persuasive.
+Some people feel powerless and helpless, having no place to go or lacking financial resources.
+There a number of places to call for support and/or help for women, men, and children in or near our community.